Tirandaj Shabor

 Tirandaj Shabor is a 2022 Indian Bengali-language crime thriller film directed by Arindam Sil based on Shirshendu Mukhopadhyay’s novel Tirandaj.
 It is the sequel to 2018 film Aschhe Abar Shabor and the fourth installment of Goenda Shabor film series.
 The film was released on 27 May 2022 under the banner of Camellia Productions.

 Plot

-A cab driver Sumit Ghoshal rushed into a police station with a passenger who is seriously ill.
+A cab driver Sumit Ghoshal rushes into a police station with a passenger who is seriously ill.
 Immediately after this, the investigating officer finds him dead.
 Police suspect Sumit for the incident.
 ACP Shabor Dasgupta and his assistant Nanda starts investigation and discovers that there are number of mysterious characters close to the victim Sitanath Samaddar.
 Samaddar has a dark past and there are many suspects who can take revenge.